-It’s similar to many of the American Express credit cards already kicking around for older consumers, like the Gold Card, which must be paid in full each month.
+The Zync card resembles the many American Express credit cards already kicking around for older consumers, like the Gold Card, which also must be paid in full each month.

 The big difference is the annual fee, which at $25, is much cheaper than the credit cards for the big boys and girls.